 Where as an external auditor is an independent auditor who audits for self-employed individuals and public accounting firms.
 External auditors usually audit for a company, once in a year.

-An Auditor/Junior Accountant gets the pay scale of 4,500-7,000.
+An Auditor/Junior Accountant gets the pay scale of Rs.
+4,500 to Rs.
+7,000.
 The Government of India has fixed salary grades for its employees at various posts.
-Although they keep on changing with new pay commission.
+Their salary keeps on changing with new pay commission.

 Note:-The above scales only provide an idea of the pay scales.
 Different branches of the service have different scales of pay.
 Even personnel of same branches may have different pay according to their area of posting and responsibility they are holding at a particular time.